spewil/phd/sections/introduction.md

 In one sense, our goal is to reverse-engineer our ability to acquire novel motor skills.
 This will require three sequential phases: characterizing the space of naturalistic motor behaviors recorded via surface EMG, determining the ability of healthy subjects to perform tasks outside of this space of naturalistic muscle activity, and modeling the learning process for tasks designed with knowledge from the first two phases.

-## Synergies

-A considerable amount of research has focused on  the existence of synergies as a simplifying structure in the motor system.
-We believe that the concept of synergies is often attributed to the process of motor control as opposed to a strict structural constraint.
-In this work, we use a bespoke experimental setup to track spatiotemporal dynamics of synergistic muscle activations across learning in a virtual, high-dimensional, electromyographic-driven task involving muscle contractions of the hand and forearm.
-We find that over trials the motor system adapts its synergistic action to fulfill the predefined task requirements in an optimal manner.

 ## BMI